Winston Griffiths (footballer)

-Winston Griffiths (12 September 1978 – 23 October 2011) was a Jamaican footballer who played in the USL A-League, Jamaica National Premier League, Major League Soccer, South Central Confederation Super League, and the Canadian Soccer League.
-He also appeared for the Jamaica national football team, and represented his country in the 1998, and 2000 CONCACAF Gold Cup tournaments.
+Winston Griffiths (12 September 1978 – 23 October 2011) was a Jamaican professional footballer who played as a midfielder in the USL A-League, Jamaica National Premier League, Major League Soccer, South Central Confederation Super League, and the Canadian Soccer League.
+He also appeared for the Jamaica national team, and represented his country in the 1998, and 2000 CONCACAF Gold Cup tournaments.

 Club career

 College

 After leaving Jamaica's Glenmuir High, Griffiths played college soccer at the University of Rhode Island from 1998 to 1999, leading the team to the Atlantic-10 Conference regular season and tournament championships in 1999.
 He finished his career at URI with 42 points.